 The Statewide CASE Team calculated the first-year statewide savings for new construction by multiplying the per-unit savings, which are presented in Section 3.3.3, by assumptions about the percentage of existing buildings that would be impacted by the proposed code.
-The statewide existing building forecast for 2023 is presented in Appendix A as are the Statewide CASE Team's assumptions about the percentage of existing buildings that would be impacted by the proposal (by climate zone and building type).
+The statewide existing building forecast for 2023 is presented in

+Appendix A as are assumptions about the percentage of existing buildings that would be impacted by the proposal (by climate zone and building type).